Connecting to Showdown and Challenging Humans

 )

-Now that your agent is configured to access showdown, you can use it to challenge any specific user connected on showdown.
-To do so, you just need their username.
-The following snippet will make your agent challenge user your_username for one battle.
+Now that your agent is configured to access Showdown, you can use it to challenge any specific connected user.
+The following snippet will make your agent challenge your_username for one battle.

 await player.send_challenges("your_username", n_challenges=1)

-You can use the accept_challenges method to automatically accept challenges from a player.
-To do so, run:
+You can use accept_challenges to automatically accept challenges from a specific player or from any player.

 Finally, you can use the ladder method to play games on the ladder.